 A narrowed valve can be widened using the single-balloon (for the aortic valve) or the double-balloon (for the mitral valve) technique.
 This results in reduction of the gradient of the treated valve.

 This procedure is always performed after admission or after consultation.
 You need to have fasted before the day of your admission.
-That means at least two hours for clear fluids (only water, tea and coffee), at least six hours for a light meal and dairy products and at least eight hours for a regular meal.
+This means only clear liquids (e.g. only water, tea, and coffee) for a minimum of two hours beforehand.
+You may eat a light meal and consume dairy products no later than of six hours beforehand, and a normal meal no later than eight hours before admission.
 Your physician will tell you which medication you may take prior to the procedure.

 You will first be admitted to the day hospital.
 If no recent laboratory results are available, blood samples will be collected.
 An electrocardiogram will be done too.

 The procedure is performed in the cardiac catheterisation room where you take place on the treatment table.
-Adhesive electrodes are placed to monitor your heart rhythm.
+Adhesive electrodes are attached to monitor your heart rhythm.

 Balloon dilatation of the aortic valve